netmilk/robotice-sensu-handler/README.md

     $ git clone git@github.com:Virtualmaster/sensu-virtualmaster.git
     $ cd sensu-virtualmaster
     $ bundle install

+** First pass all tests **

+    $ bundle exec rspec

+** Then let's start TDD **

     $ bundle exec guard

 1. write test and save
-2. on save Guard will run your test
+2. on file save Guard will run your test
 3. see your test failing
 4. write the code
-5. on save Guard will run tests
+5. on file save Guard will run tests
 6. iterate until your tests are passing